If your bearded dragon is pooping multiple times per day (or hasn’t pooped in weeks), you might be concerned.

 First, we need to find out whether your bearded dragon is pooping normally or not:

-Typically speaking, an adult bearded dragon will poop anywhere between once a day and once a week.
-Juvenile bearded dragons will poop 1 – 3 times per day.
-It all depends on their age, diet, and size, and how much calcium they get.
-Stressed bearded dragons may stop pooping for several weeks.
+Adult bearded dragons will poop anywhere between once a day and once a week.
+Juvenile bearded dragons (under 8-12 months old) will poop 1 – 3 times per day.
+Stressed bearded dragons may stop pooping for several weeks, but not pooping for more than a week could also be a sign of impaction.

 There are, however, several health issues that can change how often they poop and what it looks like.
 I’ll cover these in detail further in the article.